Political Website Design: Tips and Examples for Campaigns

 Identifying brand unity in design requires a careful eye.
 Use dedicated campaign web builders backed up by designers or consultants with experience translating political branding to the web.

-Examples of Beautiful Campaign Website Designs
+Examples of Well-Designed Campaign Websites

 Jackie Goldberg for Los Angeles School Board